Artist Alley Table Request Application

 - No third party sales are permitted in Artist Alley.
 Each artist should be selling their own work, not that of other people.
 Collaborative works, where multiple artists worked on a single project, are acceptable so long as the artist selling contributed to the final image being sold.
 Artists may not resell their table to a third party.

-- Sharing tables with another artist is acceptable, but you are required to have them added to your table no later than three (3) weeks prior to the convention.
+- Sharing tables with another artist is acceptable, but you are required to have them added to your table no later than October 15.
+Please email email@example.com to add additional artists and/or assistants.

 - While in Artist Alley, all convention, Local, State and Federal rules are in effect.